VictorOroo/SneakerWorld-CLI/README.md

 - Adding a new sneaker: This will help you add a new sneaker to your collection by providing details like brand, model, size, colorway, purchase date and purchase price.

 - Delete a sneaker: This will help you remove a sneaker from your collection by specifying its ID.

+## How to run the cli.
+ - navigate to root directory in your terminal
+ - run this code python3 app.py
+ - run this code to see all commands available python3 app.py --help

+## Commands for the features
+ - Browse Sneakers        python3 browse
+ - view Sneaker Details   python3 view    <sneaker ID>
+ - Add a New Sneaker      python3 add
+ - Delete a Sneaker       python3 delete  <sneaker ID>
+ - View all commands      python3 --help  <seaker  ID>
+## Support and contact details 🙂

+To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.

+- Email: victor.oroo@student.moringaschool.com

+#### Github Repository link to view the project  https://github.com/VictorOroo/SneakerWorld-CLI.git
+## License

+Copyright (c) 2023 Victor Oroo.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files , to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.